Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Introduction

 We also derive a novel result related to the unit root literature.
 We show that, when the time-series data are characterized by unit roots, the asymptotic distribution is a combination of a normal distribution and the distribution found in the unit root literature.
 Therefore, the asymptotic distribution exhibits mathematical similarities to the inferential problem in predictive regressions, as discussed by Campbell and Yogo (2006).
 However, the similarity is superficial in that Campbell and Yogo's (2006) result is about an estimator based on a single data source.
 But, similarly to Campbell and Yogo's analysis, we need to address problems of uniform inference.
 Phillips (2014) proposes a method of uniform inference for predictive regressions, which we adopt and modify to our own estimation problem in the unit root case.

-Our results should be of interest to both applied microecomists and macroeconomists.
+Our results should be of interest to both applied microeconomists and macroeconomists.
 Data combination is common practice in the macro calibration literature where typically a subset of parameters is determined based on cross-sectional studies.
 It is also common in structural microeconomics where the focus is more directly on identification issues that cannot be resolved in the cross-section alone.
-In a companion paper, Hahn, Kuersteiner, and Mazzocco (2016), we discuss in detail specific examples from the micro literature.
-In the companion paper, we also provide a more intuitive analysis of the joint use in estimation of cross-sectional and time-series data when aggregate factors are present, whereas in this paper the analysis is more technical and abstract.
+In a companion paper, Hahn, Kuersteiner, and Mazzocco (2020, HKM20 henceforth), we discuss in detail specific examples from the micro literature.
+In that paper, we focus on identification and provide an intuitive explanation of inference with combined cross-sectional and time-series data when aggregate factors are present.
+The purpose of this paper is to prove the asymptotic theory needed for inference rigorously.

 The remainder of the paper is organized as follows.
+In Section 2, we present the Olley and Pakes model and illustrate how cross-section data can be used to help estimate the persistence of aggregate productivity shocks from time-series data.
 In Section \ref{section-models}, we introduce the general statistical model.
-In Section \ref{section-intuition}, we present the intuition underlying our main result, which is presented in Section \ref{Section_JointCLT}.
+Our main central limit theorem is presented in Section \ref{Section_JointCLT}.
+In Section \ref{section-intuition} we discuss inference.
+Section \ref{sec-unit-root-time-series-models} contains the analysis of the unit root case.